makkahwi/heal-tracker/README.md

 If you encounter any issues, have questions, or want to suggest improvements, feel free to:

-1. Open an issue on the [GitHub repository](https://github.com/makkahwi/health-empowerment-and-lifestyle/issues).
+1. Open an issue on the [GitHub repository](https://github.com/makkahwi/heal-tracker/issues).
 2. Reach out to the project maintainer via the contact information provided in the repository.
 3. Join the discussions on the repository to collaborate with other contributors.

-We appreciate your feedback and contributions to make the "Health Empowerment and Lifestyle" better for everyone!
+We appreciate your feedback and contributions to make the "Healthy Eating And Lifestyle Tracker" better for everyone!

 ## ⭐ Support the Project ⭐

-Your support is vital to making **Health Empowerment and Lifestyle** even better!
+Your support is vital to making **Healthy Eating And Lifestyle Tracker** even better!
 Here’s how you can contribute and help spread the word:

 ### 🌟 As a Developer